 The kindergartens offer 20 hours free funding.

 Our morning sessions run from 9 am - 1 pm.

 Children usually start after their third birthday, attending around three morning sessions a week to begin with.
 Each group has a mixture and balance of ages of both boys and girls aged from three to six years.
 Children remain in kindergarten until after their sixth birthday and finish the year together before entering Class One the following year.

 There are currently two kindergarten rooms with mixed ages from 3 - 6 years old.
-In 2018 a third room will open offering kindergarten for the younger 3 and 4 year olds.
+We have recently opened a third kindergarten room for the younger 3 and 4 year olds.